Numerous Benefits of Dry Cat Food - FI

 Disadvantages of Dry Cat Food

-Now that we’ve covered the benefits and advantages of dry food, it is wise to also state some of the disadvantages to help you make a better decision regarding the food you give to your cat.
+Now that we’ve covered the advantages, it is wise to also state some of the disadvantages to help you make a better decision regarding the food you give to your cat.

-Namely, the biggest disadvantage is the lack of moisture in dry food.
+Namely, the biggest disadvantage is the lack of moisture in dry food, compared to wet cat food.
 This wouldn’t be such a big con if your cat, like our Kiki, drinks plenty of water, but for those cats that do not drink a lot of water, then giving them only dry food might be detrimental to their health.

 Other notable disadvantages include: